adambaskerville/AstroPitography/README.md

 Astrophotography is an expensive pastime, scopes, driven mounts, cameras, eyepieces, etc...
 I have always enjoyed squeezing as much performance out of more limited hardware to see what the end results can be; so when the **£50** Raspberry Pi High Quality camera was released I wanted to see how it handles astrophotography.
 It will certainly not beat a top of the line DSLR or a ZWO camera which are several orders of magnitude more expensive and refined, but I wanted to see what can be achieved.
 I wrote this simple Python program to act as a basic GUI for when I am out with my telescope.
 The Raspberry Pi 3B+ and HQ camera were mounted together and using a 1.25 inch to C adapter sits in the telescope eyepiece position.
 I set up the Raspberry Pi to act as a wireless access point and connect to its network via VNC on my phone to conveniently interface with the GUI.
 A small Raspberry Pi screen will also work great or just hooking it up to a regular monitor.

 I had originally used stellarmate with kstars etc... but wanted a simpler way to interface with the HQ camera.
-This is only the first iteration of the program which currently has the following features:
+This is an early implementation of the program which currently has the following features:

 * Control important settings of the camera:
   * Brightness